pykong/Borg-DQN/README.md

 ### Game Container

 The game container encapsulates an Atari Pong environment (OpenAI gym) and a double deep Q-network agent (using PyTorch).
-The code is adapted from [MERLIn](https://github.com/pykong/merlin), an earlier reinforcement learning project by the author.
+The code is adapted from [MERLIn](https://github.com/pykong/merlin), an earlier reinforcement learning project by [pykong](https://github.com/pykong).

 <p align="center">
     <a href="#readme">